farid-anf/Credit-Risk/README.md

 The results demonstrate the efficacy of combining domain-specific metrics with advanced machine learning techniques in assessing and managing credit risk.
 This work underscores the potential of integrating traditional risk management frameworks with modern data-driven methods to enhance predictive accuracy and decision-making in financial services.

-## Summary:

-This project focuses on analyzing credit risk using a publicly available dataset of borrowers.
-The primary objectives are to compute the critical risk metrics (PD, LGD, and EAD) and develop a machine learning model to classify borrowers into "good" or "bad" credit risk categories.

 ### Fetching Data
 ```Python
 # Load and inspect the dataset to understand its structure and contents.